 Our activities have the potential to have both positive and negative effects on the community.
-The significant negative effects of the Strategy and Engagement activities are identified below, along with how we respond to them.
+The significant negative effects of Consents and Licensing are identified below, along with how we respond to them.

-Our approach to funding Strategy and Engagement activities is set out in the Revenue and Financing Policy.
+Our approach to funding Consents and Licensing activities is set out in the Revenue and Financing Policy.